docker-hy/docker-hy.github.io/data/part-3/section-2.md

 The first action was one of the ready made actions that GitHub provides.
 The latter two are official actions offered by [Docker](https://github.com/docker).
 See [here](https://github.com/marketplace/actions/build-and-push-docker-images) for more info about the official Docker GitHub Actions.

-Before the workflow will work we will need to add two [secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) to the repository: `DOCKERHUB_TOKEN` and `DOCKERHUB_USERNAME`.
+Before the workflow will work, two [secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) should be added to the GitHub repository: `DOCKERHUB_TOKEN` and `DOCKERHUB_USERNAME`.
 This is done by opening the repository in browser and first pressing *Settings* then *Secrets*.
-The `DOCKERHUB_TOKEN` can be created in Docker Hub, click your username and then *Account Settings* and *Security*.
+The `DOCKERHUB_TOKEN` can be created in Docker Hub from the  *Account Settings / Security*.

-GitHub Actions are doing only the "first half" of the deployment pipeline: they are ensuring that every push to GitHub is built to an Docker image that is ushed to Docker Hub.
+GitHub Actions are doing only the "first half" of the deployment pipeline: they are ensuring that every push to GitHub is built to an Docker image that is pushed to Docker Hub.

-For the other half of of our deployment pipeline we will use a containerized service called [Watchtower](https://github.com/containrrr/watchtower) that is an open source project that automates the task of updating images.
+The other half of the deployment pipeline is implemented by a containerized service called [Watchtower](https://github.com/containrrr/watchtower) that is an open source project that automates the task of updating images.
 Watchtower will poll the source of the image (in this case Docker Hub) for changes in the containers that are running.
-The container that is running will be updated when a new version of the image is pushed to Docker Hub.
+The container that is running will be updated and automatically restarted when a new version of the image is pushed to Docker Hub.
 Watchtower respects tags e.g. container using ubuntu:18.04 will not be updated unless a new version of ubuntu:18.04 is released.

 <text-box name="Security reminder: Docker Hub accessing your computer" variant="hint">